charitha22/cs-510-termproject/README.md

 ## How to use the tool?

 * Install valgrind
-* Then follow the instructions described in [here] on setting up new valgrins tools (http://www.valgrind.org/docs/manual/writing-tools.html)
+* Follow the instructions described in [here](http://www.valgrind.org/docs/manual/writing-tools.html) on setting up new valgrins tools

 ## Implemenation